bounswe/bounswe2020group2/ecommerce/backend/README.md

 3. Create a database with name `testdb` in PgAdmin

-4. Download the `dump.sql` file and run the following command `psql testdb < dump.sql` on your terminal
+4. Download the `dump.sql` file and run the following command `psql testdb < dump.sql` on your terminal if you are MacOS user or run `psql -U postgres -d testdb -f dump.sql` in the Windows Powershell

 5. Make sure that name is written as `'NAME': 'testdb'` in the DATABASES variable in the `settings.py`, otherwise Django will not connect to the database